The Animatrix

-The Animatrix (アニマトリックス, Animatorikkusu) is a 2003 American-Japanese adult animated science-fiction anthology film produced by the Wachowskis.
-The film details through nine animated short films the backstory of The Matrix film series, including the original war between humanity and machines which led to the creation of the titular Matrix, in addition to providing side stories that expand the universe and tie into the film series.
+The Animatrix (アニマトリックス, Animatorikkusu) is a 2003 adult animated science fiction anthology film produced by the Wachowskis.
+The anime compiles nine animated short films, detailing the backstory of The Matrix film series, in addition to providing side stories that expand the universe and tie into the film series.

-The film received generally positive reviews from critics.
+The film received generally positive reviews from critics and fans.

 Plot

-The Second Renaissance Part I
+The Second Renaissance, Part I

-In the mid twenty-first century, humanity falls victim to its vanity and corruption.
-They develop artificial intelligence, and soon build an entire race of sentient AI robots to serve them.
-Many of the robots are domestic servants meant to interact with humans, so they are built in "man's own image" (in a humanoid form).
+Told by the archives of The Machines, the story's format is similar to the creation in the Book of Genesis using phrases after major events such as "and for a time it was good".
+The story talks about how in the mid-21st century, humanity falls victim to its vanity and corruption.
+They develop artificial intelligence and soon build an entire race of sentient AI robots to serve them.
+Many of the robots are domestic servants meant to interact with humans, so they are built in a humanoid form.
 With increasing numbers of people released from all labor, much of the human population has become slothful, conceited, and corrupt.
 Despite this, the machines were content with serving humanity.

 The relationship between humans and machines changes in the year 2090, when a domestic android is threatened by its owner.
 The android, named B1-66ER, kills its owner, his pets, and a mechanic instructed to deactivate the robot, the first incident of an artificially intelligent machine killing a human.
 B1-66ER is arrested and put on trial, but justifies the crime as self-defense, stating that it "simply did not want to die".
-During the trial scene, a voice-over of the defense attorney Clarence Drummond (whose name is a dual reference to Clarence Darrow and Henry Drummond from Inherit the Wind) quoting a famous line from the Dred Scott v.
-Sandford case in his closing statement, which implicitly ruled that African Americans were not entitled to citizenship under United States law:

-Using this as a precedent, the prosecution argues that machines are not entitled to the same rights as human beings, and that human beings have a right to destroy their property, while the defense urges the listener not to repeat history, and to judge B1-66ER as a human and not a machine.
+The prosecution argues that machines are not entitled to the same rights as human beings and that human beings have a right to destroy their property.
+At the same time, the defense urges the listener not to repeat history, and to judge B1-66ER as a human and not a machine.
 B1-66ER loses the court case and is destroyed.
-Across the industrialized world, mass civil disturbances erupt when robots, along with their human supporters and sympathizers, all rise in protest.
-Rioting and protests such as The Million Machine March unfold across the United States and Europe, and the authorities use deadly force against the machines and their human supporters.
+Across the industrialized world, mass civil disturbances erupt when robots and their human sympathizers rise in protest.
+Rioting and protests unfold across the United States and Europe, and the authorities use deadly force against the machines and their human supporters.